-To be effective at attracting and converting customers for your business, it’s important to understand how they think about the price of your offering.
+To attract and convert customers for your business, it’s important to understand how they think about the price of your offering.

 There are lots of factors around price that influence a customer’s decision to make a purchase.
 Some of those factors are functional (e.g. how much money do I have available?) and some are emotional (e.g. do I trust this brand?).